CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

-# "Add Myself" - Dedicated Workspace for Instructors
+# Add Myself - Dedicated Workspace for Instructors

 This feature allow instructors to add themselves to get their own workspace.